chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 A player need not place a stone during their turn.
 If both players skip their turn, or neither player can legally place a stone, the game ends.
 The score for each player is the number of points within their territories plus the number of stones they captured.

+The skill level of a Go player is often measured using the Elo rating system.
+At the time of writing this article, Shin Jinseo holds the highest rating at 3836.

 ## Mathematical Representation
 The game is represented mathematically as a tuple, $(\mathcal{S}, \mathcal{T}, \mathcal{A}, u)$, where:
 - $\mathcal{S}$ is a set of **states**